CRISP

 curl -L https://risczero.com/install | bash

-# Install the RISC Zero toolchain
+# Install RISC Zero toolchain

-rzup
+rzup install cargo-risczero

-Verify the installation by running the following command:
+Verify the installation was successful by running:

 cargo risczero --version